iamarkadyt/aacli/DEVOPS.md

 `FF_AWS-AUTH_INSECURE_USE_AWS_CREDENTIALS_FILE`

 If enabled, temporary AWS credentials are also written to `~/.aws/credentials` file upon authentication into an AWS environment.
 This provides system-wide access to your AWS requirement for all processes that will ask for it, whether you want it or not, because it's stored in plain text in a location where all AWS SDKs always automatically look into.
 Which can be useful, but is not recommended.
-If you enable this, you don't need to use `aws-auth run` command because all binaries using AWS SDKs on your system will automatically obtain access to the AWS environment that you authenticated into.
+If you enable this, you don't need to use `aws-auth run` command because all binaries using AWS SDKs on your system will automatically obtain access to the AWS environment that you authenticate into.

 `FF_AWS-AUTH_INSECURE_USE_WEAK_PASSWORDS`